cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 Here, the **awards** and **books_awards** tables can use a regular join, as we only care about awards that are referenced in the **books_awards** table, and all rows in the **books_awards** table have a matching entry already in the **awards** table.
 However, a right outer join would have worked equally well - an outer join is equivalent to an inner join if all rows match.

 The above queries do exhibit one behavior which may be unwanted, which is that we have multiple rows for books that have won multiple awards.
-Some databases provide a way to produce a list of awards after each book, rather than multiple rows; however, that will have to wait until we explore grouping and aggregation in `Chapter 8`_.
+Some databases provide a way to produce a list of awards after each book, rather than multiple rows; see the **LISTAGG** aggregate function in Appendix B, :ref:`appendix-b-aggregate-functions` (we discuss the use of aggregate functions in :numref:`Chapter {number} <grouping-chapter>`).

 One more example of the use of an outer join, this time using our bookstore tables - see if you can figure out what this query is doing: